fishcus/KAP-manual/en/model/computed_column/overview.en.md

-When **query pushdown** is enabled and there is no cube can be hit on for your query on computed column, KAP will analyze the query and translate the computed column to the original formula.
+When **query pushdown** is enabled and there is no cube can be hit on for your query on computed column, Kyligence Enterprise will analyze the query and translate the computed column to the original formula.
 Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no Cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.

-**Explicit Query**: If you created and built a cube containing measure `sum(total_amount)`, KAP can answer queries like `select sum(total_amount) from kylin_sales`.
+**Explicit Query**: If you created and built a cube containing measure `sum(total_amount)`, Kyligence Enterprise can answer queries like `select sum(total_amount) from kylin_sales`.
 We call it **Explicit Query** on computed columns.

 **Implicit Query:** your can pretend that computed column is invisible from the table, and still use the expression behind the computed column to query.
-Continuing with the last example, when your query `select sum(price * item_count) from kylin_sales`, KAP will analyze the query and figure out that expression in `price * item_count` is replaceable by an existing computed column named `total_amount`.
-For better performance KAP will try to translate your original query to `select sum(total_amount) from kylin_sales`.
+Continuing with the last example, when your query `select sum(price * item_count) from kylin_sales`, Kyligence Enterprise will analyze the query and figure out that expression in `price * item_count` is replaceable by an existing computed column named `total_amount`.
+For better performance Kyligence Enterprise will try to translate your original query to `select sum(total_amount) from kylin_sales`.
 We call it **Implicit Query** on computed columns.

 Implicit Query is **enabled** by default.
 To disable it you'll need to remove `kylin.query.transformers=io.kyligence.kap.query.util.ConvertToComputedColumn` in `KYLIN_HOME/conf/kylin.properties`